 When signing SOX into law, President George W. Bush stated it was "the most far-reaching reforms of American business practices since the time of Franklin D. Roosevelt.
 The era of low standards and false profits is over; no boardroom in America is above or beyond the law."

-The Act is named after bill sponsors U.S. Senator Paul Sarbanes (D-MD) and U.S. Representative Michael G. Oxley (R-OH).
+The Act was named after its bill sponsors, U.S. Senator Paul Sarbanes (D-MD) and U.S. Representative Michael G. Oxley (R-OH).

 SOX places a barrier between the auditing function and accounting firms.
-The firm that audits the books of a publicly held company may no longer do the company's bookkeeping, audits, or business valuations, and is also banned from designing or implementing an information system, providing investment advisory and banking services, or consulting on other management issues.
+The firm that audits the books of a publicly held company may no longer do the company's bookkeeping, audits, or business valuations and is also banned from designing or implementing information systems, providing investment advisory and banking services, or consulting on other management issues.